"It's not enough to be young": Carlos Sainz just made Dakar Rally history

 33 min

-Nasser Al-Attiyah and Carlos Sainz join us to share a unique insight into their friendship and rivalry.
+Nasser Al-Attiyah and Carlos Sainz share an insight into one of motor racing's most enduring rivalries.